Co-Evolving Latent Action World Models: Experiments

 \section{Experiments}

-In this section, we conduct experiments to answer the following questions: \begin{enumerate} \item How does our joint training paradigm compare against the traditional two-stage approach in terms of LAM representation quality and world model video prediction performance? \item What is the underlying mechanism of our paradigm's success?
-Do the LAM and the World Model truly engage in a synergistic co-evolution during joint learning? \item Can the inherent advantages of our joint training paradigm translate into performance gains in practical real-action-based video simulation? \item What is the ultimate efficacy of CoLA-World as a learned simulator for solving control tasks via visual planning? \end{enumerate}
+We conduct experiments to answer the following questions: \begin{enumerate} \item How does our joint training paradigm compare against the traditional two-stage approach in terms of LAM quality and world model prediction performance? \item What is the underlying mechanism of our paradigm's success?
+Do the LAM and the World Model truly engage in a synergistic co-evolution in joint learning? \item Can the inherent advantages of our joint training paradigm translate into performance gains in practical real-action-based video prediction? \item What is the ultimate efficacy of CoLA-World as a learned simulator for solving control tasks via visual planning? \end{enumerate}